garrettwong/gcp-demos/terraform11-validator-demo/README.md

 ./terraform-validator-darwin-amd64 validate my.tfplan --project $PROJECT_ID --policy-path=../policy-library

 # 5. Update the terraform.tfvars file
 Location = "US" has been blacklisted and will be reported as a violation.

 In order to bypass this, deploy the resource in an alternative region, for example, "asia-southeast1".

-You can comment out line, location="US", and uncomment the line location="asia-southeast1"
+To pass terraform-validator, comment out line, location="US", and uncomment the line location="asia-southeast1"

-# storage_location: BLACKLIST "US"
-location = "US"

-# storage_location: ALLOW others
-# location = "asia-southeast1"

 # 6. Run Terraform Apply
 terraform apply my.tfplan

 # 6. Verify
 gsutil ls -p $PROJECT_ID
 ```